filecoin-project/community/projects/application/AdvaitaHealth.md

 5，Effective improvement in sleep
 ## Business Model：
 Trusty data on chain + smart contract + pay according to efficacy
+### Project Status
+The development of the health watch is completed, and the blockchain is under development.
 ## Promotion：
 1. Credentials of Chinese traditional medicine special project of Health committee, China Ministry of Industry and Information Technology + front end marketing of cooperated Chinese traditional medicine hospital
 2，Diagnosis and prescription of wearable devices